ARTISTIC MISSION & STATEMENT

 • I will create theatre which encourages the audience to engage in civic discourse with issues confronting our society today.

-Past Fellowships: Roundabout Theatre’s Inaugural Directing Group, Manhattan Theatre Club Directing Fellow, The COOP’s Clusterf**k, The Orchard Project, and two SDCF Observership Awards.
+Roundabout Theatre’s Inaugural Directing Group, Manhattan Theatre Club Directing Fellow, The COOP’s Clusterf**k, The Orchard Project, and two SDCF Observership Awards.

 UP NEXT